Kodak fortress: History

 It was constructed by Stanisław Koniecpolski to control Cossacks of the Zaporozhian Sich, to prevent Ukrainian peasants from joining forces with the Cossacks and to guard the southeastern corner of the Polish–Lithuanian Commonwealth.
 The Poles tried to establish order in that area, and commissioned French military cartographer and engineer Guillaume Le Vasseur de Beauplan to construct the fort.
 The building cost around 100,000 Polish złotys.
 The annual maintenance of 8,000 registered Cossacks also cost about 100,000 Polish zlotys.
 The dragoon garrison was commanded by the French officer Jean de Marion.

 Shortly after construction was completed in July 1635, in the Sulyma uprising, the Cossack forces of Ivan Sulyma captured the fortress in a surprise attack on the night of 11/12 August 1635.
 The Cossacks killed the entire German mercenary garrison (numbering 200 men, 15 Germans on duty outside the fortress survived) and demolished the fortress.
 Legend has it that Jean Marion was covered with gunpowder, put on a pole and set on fire, and that the subsequent explosion threw him into the Dnieper.

 The Poles hired the German engineer Friedrich Getkant and rebuilt Kodak, three times larger, in 1639.
 The fortress contained a Catholic church with a monastery and an Orthodox church.
 Its garrison increased to 600, with artillery support.
 About two miles outside of the fortress was erected a huge guard tower.
 Jan Zoltowski became governor of the fortress, while Adam Koniecpolski (a nephew of Stanisław) became commandant.

 During the Khmelnytsky Uprising of 1648, Krzysztof Grodzicki commanded the fortress.
 It surrendered to the Cossacks on 1 October 1648, after a 7-month siege, upon hearing the news of Polish defeat at the Battle of Pyliavtsi on 24 September 1648.
 Rank and file defenders were massacred or drowned in the river after they had left Kodak upon capitulation.
 The Cossacks sold the Kodak commander and some other officers to the Tatars as slaves.

 After the Treaty of Pereyaslav in 1654, Kodak fortress was manned by the Cossacks.
-Peter I of Russia razed it in accordance with the terms of the Treaty of the Pruth with the Ottoman Empire in 1711.
+During the tenure of Ivan Mazepa it was used to guard the administrative border with Zaporozhian Sich.
+Peter I of Russia razed the fort in accordance with the terms of the Treaty of the Pruth with the Ottoman Empire in 1711.

-The Soviet government attempted to destroy the remnants of fortress in order to eradicate traces of Polish influence on Ukraine by establishing a quarry on the site in the early 1930s.
+The Soviet government attempted to destroy the remnants of fortress in order to eradicate traces of Polish influence in Ukraine by establishing a quarry on the site in the early 1930s.
 The quarry closed in 1994, but by then two thirds of fortress was completely destroyed.
 One wall remained from the fortifications.

+The territory of the fortress currently belongs to the village of Stari Kodaky.
 As of 2015 the site consists only of ruins, but has become a popular tourist attraction.